adampawelczyk/ctf-writeups/thm/flag-vault/README.md

 ## TL;DR

-- Analyzed the provided C source code.
+- The provided C source code was analyzed to understand the authentication logic.
-- Found that password input is disabled, while a hardcoded password check remains active.
+- The password input was found to be disabled, while the hardcoded password check remained active.
-- Identified a classic buffer overflow opportunity via the `gets()` call.
+- A buffer overflow vulnerability was identified due to the use of the unsafe `gets()` function.
-- Crafted an exploit using Python and `pwntools` to overwrite the password buffer in memory.
+- An exploit was created using Python and `pwntools` to overwrite the `password` buffer.
-- Successfully retrieved the flag.
+- The exploit successfully bypassed authentication and retrieved the flag.

 ## Source Code Analysis

-We are given the C source code.
-Here's a breakdown of the most critical part:
+The challenge provides the C source code, Below is a breakdown of the most critical part:

-### Vulnerable login logic:

 ```c
 char password[100] = "";